1955 State of Vietnam referendum: Campaign

-On the other hand, Diem was described as a "hero of the people" and "father of the nation".
-Some slogans exhorted the populace to vote for Diem: "To vote for Ngo Dinh Diem's revolutionary cause is to build a society of welfare and justice", portraying him as a patriotic man tough on communism, proclaiming to "kill communists, depose the king, [and] struggle against colonialists is a citizen's duty in a free Vietnam."
+On the other hand, Diệm was described as a "hero of the people" and "father of the nation".
+Some slogans exhorted the populace to vote for Diệm: "To vote for Ngô Đình Diệm's revolutionary cause is to build a society of welfare and justice", portraying him as a patriotic man tough on communism, proclaiming to "kill communists, depose the king, [and] struggle against colonialists is a citizen's duty in a free Vietnam."

-Diem's government-controlled press overwhelmed Bảo Đại with endless personal propaganda attacks, with special editions of newspapers being devoted to polemical biographical accounts of the former emperor.
-This allowed Diem's campaign to condemn Bảo Đại with much more salacious detail than was possible through mere slogans.
+Diệm's government-controlled press overwhelmed Bảo Đại with endless personal propaganda attacks, with special editions of newspapers being devoted to polemical biographical accounts of the former emperor.
+This allowed Diệm's campaign to condemn Bảo Đại with much more salacious detail than was possible through mere slogans.
 This started in August when the daily newspaper Thoi Dai started a three-week series that disseminated unsubstantiated and scandalous details about Bảo Đại's life.
 These were written by editorialist Hong Van, who called Bảo Đại a "cockroach who sold his country for personal glory".
 Van claimed Bảo Đại was the illegitimate son of Emperor Khải Định, alleging Khải Định had been infertile and married a maid, before claiming the maid's son, by another man, as his own.
 The paper claimed Bảo Đại was "big yet foolish, had many children, and was very fond of women" while Khải Định was uncomfortable with females, hinting that the different personalities were inconsistent with a common biological lineage.

 Capitalising on anti-French sentiment, the paper went on to discuss Bảo Đại's upbringing in France, claiming that he was already womanising as a teenager because of his European upbringing.
 Bảo Đại later married an ethnic Vietnamese French citizen, who became Empress Nam Phương, who had been raised Catholic.
 The editorials accused her of being a French agent and claimed she had treated the queen mother badly, a serious character flaw as Confucianism strongly emphasized respect for elders.
 Hong Van went on to claim that Bảo Đại's sequence of Gallic lovers was an indication that colonial officials were successfully using sex to turn the head of state into a puppet of France.

 The culmination of the newspaper campaign was a satirical pornographic cartoon, entitled "The Story of Bảo Đại".
 It summarized the scandalous depictions of the head of state made by Thoi Dai in the preceding weeks and was published on 19 October, four days before the referendum.
 The pictures featured full frontal nude depictions of Bảo Đại and his mistresses, their genitalia prominently exposed, including a frame showing a naked blonde performing an erotic dance for the head of state.